-Nicole has been involved with the organization since 2012 when she adopted two dogs of her own, Snickers, a chocolate lab and Sadie, a black lab.
+Nicole has worked with the organization since 2012 and adopted two dogs of her own, Snickers, a chocolate lab and Sadie, a black lab.

 “The harrowing statistics cannot change without people supporting rescues and shelters, and educating themselves on spaying and neutering,” added Reilly.
 “Often animals just want to be loved and part of a family.
 By being their advocates, we can help make that happen for them.”